thiagoloschi/LegacyQuintoAndarLanding/README.md

 <p>This is the redesign of QuintoAndar's landing page in an attempting to build a more mobile friendly approach, assuring responsiveness, mainly when resizing the window.
 In this version, I also implemented a new trend menu and a telephone number mask solution in pure JS, to handle the 9th digit.</p>

 <li><h3>Tecnologies</h3></li>
 <p>I decided to use bootstrap because it seemed to be the best solution for a short period of time.
-I would have chosen to use Flexbox if I'd had a little more time for that.
-I also used some jquery to handle the events.</p>
+I would have chosen to use Flexbox if I had a little more time for that.
+I also used some jquery to handle the events and SCSS for the css.</p>

 <li><h3>Live Demo</h3></li>
 <a href="http://thiagoloschi.com/quintoandar">http://thiagoloschi.com/quintoandar</a>